-An ideal solution for quickly creating and extending a wireless local area network (WLAN) in offices or other workplaces, trade shows, and special events, the DAP-2360 provides data transfer rates up to 300Mbps.
+An ideal solution for quickly creating and extending a wireless local area network (WLAN) in offices or other workplaces, hotels, resorts, assist living, trade shows and special events, the DAP-2310 provides data transfer rates up to 300Mbps.
 (The 802.11n standard is backwards compatible with 802.11g and 802.11b devices.)